babelthuap/rubiks-cube/README.md

 - - - - - - -

 *It has been a while since I made this.
-You can take a look at the source code, but I cringe at bit at how WET it is.
+You can take a look at the source code, but I cringe a bit at how WET it is.
 If you want to run it, download the `jar-files` folder and then run `solver.jar`.
 This is what it should look like:*

 ![screenshot](/screenshot.png?raw=true)